pnp/pnpcore/docs/articles/contributor/readme.md

 - Optionally implements the `IDataModelUpdate` interface whenever **update** functionality in needed on this model class
 - Optionally implements the `IDataModelDelete` interface whenever **delete** functionality is needed on this model class

-The fields in the model use either basic .Net data types, enumerations, other model/collection types or so called complex types:
+The properties in the model use either basic .Net data types, enumerations, other model/collection types or so called complex types:

 ```csharp
 // Simple .Net type